 Glorious Leader owner Daniel Snyder?

-This last offseason the Redskins placed the Franchise tag on quarterback Kirk Cousins.
+This past offseason the Redskins placed the Franchise tag on quarterback Kirk Cousins.
 What this did was it allowed the Redskins to force Kirk Cousins to sign a one-year deal worth the average of the top five quarterbacks in the league.
 Because of this, Kirk Cousins is making $19.9 million this season.
 That’s not too shabby, especially considering that he made $660,000 last year.

 One of the many advantages of signing your own player during free agency is that the player is a known quantity.
 For the Redskins, there are no mysteries with Kirk Cousins.
 The Redskins coaching staff should know Kirk Cousins historically gets off to the slow start.
 That’s just who he is.
 In the first six games of last season, Kirk Cousins had a quarterback rating of 78.03.
 In the remaining 12 games last season, his quarterback rating was nearly 119.